 - Making calls using VoIP can be much cheaper than using a conventional telephone.

-- The biggest savings come with international calls.
-VoIP companies can charge much less because the calls are routed efficiently over the internet.
+- The biggest savings to your business come with international calls.
+VoIP phone system providers can charge much less because the calls are routed efficiently over the internet.

 - Services like Skype are a form of VoIP and require nothing more than an internet-connected device containing a camera and microphone.